 If you miss any of our weekly emails you will be able to find them here:

 Check out what essentials you need to bring with you.

 If you wish to coordinate your belongings with your room, the colour schemes are given below.

-Head STYCs are in charge of the residential blocks on-campus during freshers week.
+Head STYCs are in charge of the residential blocks on-campus during arrivals week.
 They organise the STYCs in that block and take care of more serious welfare issues.
-Whilst your STYCs are your first point of contact, you can get in touch with your Head STYCs at any time if you have any questions.
+While your STYCs are your first point of contact, you can get in touch with your Head STYCs at any time if you have any questions.
 Their emails and numbers will be on a poster in your house when you move in!

 All Fresher's will have STYMs looking after their house.
 Your STYMS will be a point of contact throughout the year to aid your transition into the college community.
 They will check in with your house, in person and occasionally by email, throughout the year, provide information about campus life, opportunities in Langwith, YUSU and different support services that the university has for students.